acerbilab/pyvbmc/README.md

 3. Initialize and run the inference;
 4. Examine and visualize the results.

-`pyvbmc` is not concerned with how you define your model in step 1, as long as you can provide an (unnormalized) target log density.
+PyVBMC is not concerned with how you define your model in step 1, as long as you can provide an (unnormalized) target log density.
 Running the inference in step 3 only involves a couple of lines of code:
 ```python
 from pyvbmc.vbmc import VBMC
 # ... define your model/target density here